mythridium/music/README.md

 You can hire various bards to play on your behalf.
 These bards provide powerful bonuses to help you while you train other skills, however the more skilled a bard is, the more expensive it will become to hire them.

-You can only hire a single bard at a time.
+You can only hire a single bard at a time (two if you purchase the Band Practice upgrade).

 The cost of hiring a bard grows exponentially more expensive per mastery level.